EU Taxonomy for Sustainable Activities (Regulation 2020/852)

 What is EU Taxonomy for Sustainable Activities (Regulation 2020/852)?

 EU Taxonomy for Sustainable Activities (Regulation 2020/852) is a compliance framework from European Union with 7 domains and 20 controls.
 The EU Taxonomy Regulation (2020/852) establishes a classification system for environmentally sustainable economic activities.
-Applicable from 2022 for climate objectives and 2024 for all six environmental objectives.
-Companies subject to CSRD must report the proportion of their turnover, capex, and opex that qualifies as taxonomy-aligned.
-Six environmental objectives: climate change mitigation, climate change adaptation, sustainable use of water, transition to a circular economy, pollution prevention, and protection of biodiversity.
-Technical screening criteria define substantial contribution thresholds and do-no-significant-harm (DNSH) criteria for each activity.
-Minimum social safeguards must also be met.
+It defines criteria to determine whether an economic activity is environmentally sustainable, covering six environmental objectives: climate change mitigation, climate change adaptation, sustainable use and protection of water and marine resources, transition to a circular economy, pollution prevention and control, and protection and restoration of biodiversity and ecosystems.
+Companies subject to the Corporate Sustainability Reporting Directive (CSRD) must disclose the proportion of their turnover, capital expenditure (capex), and operating expenditure (opex) aligned with the EU Taxonomy.
 It is used by organisations to establish and maintain compliance with industry standards and regulatory requirements.

 How many controls does EU Taxonomy for Sustainable Activities (Regulation 2020/852) have?